My VO2Max Training Protocol

 Table from healthline.com.

-Given the little time and energy cost (18 min run + 3 min changing clothes x 3 times / week) and the wide range of benefits, it feels like a good time and energy investment.
+Given the little time and energy cost of ~1h15m per week and the wide range of benefits, it’s a great time and energy investment.

 Notes